keyur9/Degree_Analytics_Coding_Challenge/README.md

     pytest

-  After tests have been run the results can be viewed while the api is running with the Pytest here
+  After tests have been run the results can be viewed by generating html test report.

     pytest --html=report.html